Section 2 – Individuals and Families

 - Income from a business in which the individual is actively engaged on a regular and continuous (that is, an average of at least 20 hours of work per week) during the year or five previous taxation years;

-- An amount that is a reasonable return in respect of the individual’s contributions to the business29;
+- An amount that is a reasonable return in respect of the individual’s contributions to the business;31

 - For individuals age 25 or over amounts from excluded shares owned directly by the individual, that is shares representing 10% or more of the votes and value of a private corporation other than a professional corporation or a corporation that derives 90% or more of its income from the provision of services.

-The tax on split income rules in effect since 2018 are complex.
+The tax on split income rules are complex.
 If you earn income directly or indirectly from a business in which someone you are related to is involved, do not hesitate to consult a tax specialist to verify whether this tax applies to you.